Selection Procedures in Competitive Admission: Introduction

-Specifically, two identical firms post simultaneously a selection procedure that consists of a test and an acceptance rule.
-A test is a Blackwell experiment and must come from an exogenously given set of feasible tests.
-I assume for simplicity that all tests are binary.
+In the baseline model, two identical firms simultaneously post a selection procedure that consists of a test and an acceptance rule.
+A test is a Blackwell experiment that outputs a binary signal.
+The firms can adjust both the accuracy and the difficulty of their test.
 The acceptance rule is an accept/reject decision based on the signal realisation.
-There is a continuum of candidates that differ in their privately observed productivity.
-Each candidate decides where to apply after having observed the selection procedures.
-Applying is costly for the candidates so after having observed the selection procedures, they apply to only one of the two firms.\footnote{We can also interpret this constraint as a requirement that candidates must put some effort in the selection process and can direct that effort to at most one of the two firms.} I study symmetric subgame perfect equilibria of this game.
+There is a continuum of candidates that differ in their productivity.
+Each candidate knows his own productivity and decides where to apply after having observed the selection procedures.
+Applying is costly for the candidates so after having observed the selection procedures, they apply to only one of the two firms.\footnote{The constraint follows naturally when the test is a probation period or an internship, forcing the candidate to attend only one firm.
+Alternatively, the constraint can come from a requirement that candidates must put some effort in the selection process and can direct that effort to at most one of the two firms.} I study symmetric subgame perfect equilibria of this game.

-I first show that competition drives firms' profits to what they would be absent any information: firms accept until they make zero profits or they accept everyone.
-The intuition for this result is similar to price undercutting in a Bertrand competition model.
-If firms share the market, one of them can increase their acceptance probability by an arbitrarily small amount and attract all candidates.

-The observation that firms make zero profits is important.
-It implies that selection into the tests is the key driver determining equilibrium tests: if by deviating a firm can only attract candidates with positive productivity, this will be a profitable deviation.
-This deviation is profitable independently of the optimality of the test in a decision problem.

-To characterise the tests used in equilibrium, I identify two natural orders on tests that will allow to interpret the equilibrium choices of the firms: \citepos{lehmann1988} accuracy and difficulty.
+To characterise the equilibrium tests, I use two natural orders on experiments: accuracy \citep{lehmann1988} and difficulty \citep{hancart2024}.
 Accuracy is a weaker order than \citepos{blackwell1953} informativeness order for environments satisfying monotonicity assumptions.
-The difficulty order was first introduced in \citet{hancart2024}.
-This notion captures that varying the difficulty of a test changes which types are better identified: a more difficult test is informative after a high grade, as only high types are likely to produce a high grade but it is less informative after a low grade.
+It captures a notion of precision of tests.
+The difficulty order was introduced in \citet{hancart2024}.
+This notion captures that varying the difficulty of a test changes which types are better identified: a more difficult test is informative after a high signal, as only high types are likely to produce a high signal but it is less informative after a low signal.
+I assume that firms can freely vary two parameters that determine the level of accuracy and difficulty: for a fixed accuracy level, increasing the difficulty level increases the difficulty of the test and vice versa.